unboundedsystems/adapt/docs/developer_setup.md

     On the right side, check to see if the shared runners are enabled.
 If they are enabled, click the button to disable them.

-1. Supply deployment keys to CI/CD
+1. Supply credentials to CI/CD

     1. AWS Credentials

         **You'll need to have AWS credentials handy for this step.**

-        For Unbounded employees, get the shared CI AWS credentials from Mark.
+        For Unbounded employees, ask for the shared CI AWS credentials.

         Once you have AWS credentials, go to your fork's web UI:
         `Settings > CI/CD > Variables`.